 ABOUT TREE SAN DIEGO

 Tree San Diego is a 501c3 nonprofit dedicated to increasing the quality and density of San Diego’s urban forest.
-We collaborate with local and state government agencies, nonprofits, community organizations and businesses to plant the right trees in the right places with the right care.
+We collaborate with local and state government agencies, nonprofits, Native tribes, community organizations and businesses to plant the right trees in the right places with the right care.
 We are committed to San Diego County’s urban forest for the benefit of people, the environment, and the future.

 SAN DIEGO'S URBAN FOREST